Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 == A.8: Mod and Library Rules <A.8>
 #entangled[Entangled Rule(s):]\
 #entangled[Section A.8 is referenced by: ] #entangledRules(("F.1.7", "CE20.3.3.a"))\
-A.8.1) Optifine is allowed in Minecraft versions 1.0-1.14.4 if and only if the following conditions are met.
+A.8.1) OptiFine is allowed in Minecraft versions 1.0-1.14.4 if and only if the following conditions are met.
 - A.8.1.a) Any sub-menu of the pie-chart (shift+F3) is not used in 1.14.4.
-- A.8.1.b) Optifine zoom is not used during the run.
+- A.8.1.b) OptiFine zoom is not used during the run.
   - A.8.1.b.i) Guidance: When unbound in 1.7.10 and earlier, zoom activates on modifier and media keys.
 For this reason, it is recommended to bind zoom to an unused key instead of entirely unbinding for 1.7.x.
 \
 - Main Video Settings: